 Even after the Typhoon Theatre, visitors still have plenty of room to explore the remainder of the museum, with faithful recreations of the four major ports of the ancient world, namely China, the Middle East, Malacca and of course, Singapore.
 You’ll see setups that recreate old Chinese teahouses, spice shops amidst a busy market (with a camel too!) and even a Peranakan household located right beside the famed Melaka Christ Church.

 While not entirely complete yet, the Maritime Experiential Museum already has plenty of plans for the future, with new installations to be introduced in the coming months, themed in-house performances, and of course, catering to school groups for learning journeys and educational field trips.
-Interestingly enough, they’ve even received a request from a cosplay interest group to be used as an exhibition space for a One Piece anime themed exhibit!

 By the time you reach the end of the short but sweet walk, you’ll be rewarded with a pleasant video to end off your journey, as a specially created video depicts a young Singaporean boy talking to his grandfather (voiced by none other than Lim Kay Siu), and the maritime knowledge is passed down from generation to generation.
 And that perfectly sums up what the Maritime Experiential Museum is all about – a journey across time and space, learning each step of the way, and fully immersing yourself in all the wonders the ocean and its brave sailors from ships past have to offer.